davekinkead/the-boundary-problem/lit review.md

 This might be because "there is no simple entailment from democratic principles to the choice of political unit...or it might mean that the criteria ... are not themselves democratic." p203

-Two reasons we shoudl try and solve the BP with a democratic approach: p203
+Two reasons we should try and solve the BP with a democratic approach: p203

  - without democracy, we become emeshed in controversy as non-democratic substantive ideals are hotly contested.
  - there is inutitive discomfort with an abitrary approach from the democratic perspective.